(Click on photos for larger size)

 This excursion to skånsk countryside also included walking around in the pastoral grounds around the castle and having a look at the nearby, very beautiful and typically skånsk church, Sövde kyrka and walking around in the wonderful surroundings in the vicinity of the castle.

-We were certainly not going to forget about ‘Kulturen’, the wonderful outdoor museum behind the cathedral.
+Per thought we must certainly not forget about ‘Kulturen’, the wonderful outdoor museum behind the cathedral.
 Tha Agrup children grew up with this wonderful museum and I can remember very clearly how Kajsa when she was 3 or 4 wanted to go to Kulturen to sit on Karl XII’s rocking horse.

 After this brief but very happy visit with my family in Lund and Skåne, we drove to Stockholm with Margaret and Bert.
-The couple of days in the capital were well appreciated, but unfortunately we had a very unusual heat spell with temperatures up to 35°C.
+The couple of days in the capital were well appreciated, but unfortunately we had a very unusual heat spell with temperatures up to 35°C, which is almost unheard of in Stockholm and even in Skåne in the very south.

 One day we took them on a boat ride from Nybroviken, across the street from the Royal Dramatic Theater, up through Djurgårdsbrunnskanalen and to Djurgårdsbrunns värdshus (inn), where we did not stop for dinner.
 It is actually one of the very best restaurants in Stockholm.
 Expensive too.
-This little trip was mainly planned so as to get away from the hot city streets for a while.
-I hope my parents-in-law appreciated the beautiful view you get of the summery green beauty of Djurgården on this little boat tour.
-But, frankly, the hot weather and the lack of air-conditioning certainly to some extent ruined the visit to Stockholm for John’s parents.
-How sad, since Stockholm is such a gorgeous city.
+However, we did go with Margaret and Bert to another top restaurant, Stallmätaregården, on the northern border of Stockholm This little boat trip was mainly planned so as to get away from the hot city streets for a while.
+I hope my parents-in-law appreciated the beautiful view you get of the summer green beauty of Djurgården on this little boat tour.
+But, frankly, the hot weather and the lack of air-conditioning at their hotel certainly to some extent took away from what I had hoped would be a visit to the most beautiful capital I know.
+How sad.

 The friends John and I had gone to visit were indeed very special friends from a very long time ago.
-Lennart and his new wife, Maria, had a summer house in Löa, Kopparbergs län, in the very center of Sweden — that is if you don’t count in Lapland and the very north, which is sparsely populated.
+Lennart and his new wife, Maria, had a summer house in Löa, in Bergslagen (a former mining area) in the very center of Sweden — that is if you don’t count in Lapland and the very north, which is very sparsely populated.

 This had to be a very short visit.
-It was at least John’s and my third visit to Löa, though, after the very first one in 1971.
+It was John’s and my third visit to Löa, at least, after the very first one in 1971.
 That time, Lennart’s first longtime wife, my old friend Ragbnhild, had made gravad lax, which translates very inadequately as ‘marinated salmon’.
-Gerd and Göran came down from Dalarna, where they have a country house.
+Gerd and Göran came down from Dalarna, where they have a family country house.
 Gerd brought their home-grown potatoes, dug up a couple of hours earlier, which are a delicacy all by themselves.

-I have also previously written about our longest visit in Löa, which took place in 1984 when we traveled from France in two cars with our old French friends, Jean and Danièle Porta, with son Olivier and also François, the son of other very good friends.
-(Chapter 23 – Travels with John in the summer of ’71)
+I have also previously written about our longest visit in Löa, which took place in 1984 when we traveled from France in two cars with our old French friends, Jean and Danièle Porta, with son Olivier and also François, the son of other very good friends of ours.
+(Chapter 21 (Part 2) –– Bergslagen and Löa 13 years later)

 The picture below, taken by John — thus his empty chair — reminds me so much of a painting by Renoir that I just had to go in search of it.
 I found it — Le Déjeuner des canotiers.
 And by the way, the hat that Göran is wearing here is called un canotier in French a ‘boater’ in English.